Nodeclipse/www.nodeclipse.org/_posts/2013-06-12-javascript-annotations.md

 If those `type` values are just basic JavaScript types, there's no big help, but what if to reference other classes in JavaScript by using relative file name, for example.

-Dear Nodeclipse users, just use JSdoc more.
-Any way it is good practice to document your code any way, and
+Dear Nodeclipse users, just [use JSdoc](http://usejsdoc.org/tags-type.html) more.
+Any way it is good practice to document your code, and

 Wish us good luck!
 Support us.

 [Paul Verest](https://github.com/PaulVI), [Nodeclipse team](https://github.com/Nodeclipse)

-P.S.
+## P.S.

 Hint: In Eclipse with JSDT (you have it when Nodeclipse >0.4 is installed) select class/function, press <kbd>Alt+Shift+J</kbd>